-Sports' Leaders help maximise the number of pupils taking part in and enjoying PE, enhancing leadership skills at the same time.
+Sports' Leaders help promote pupils participation in and enjoyment of PE, enhancing leadership skills at the same time.

-Skills:
+Skills developed include:

 - Organisation

 - Being a role model

 - Teamwork

 - Confidence

-- Motivational Tools
+- Motivation

 - Communication (verbal and non-verbal)

 You will be viewed as somebody with leadership experience of young people.
 Your willingness to volunteer your time for the benefit of others will also be noted.
 It is a chance to develop organisational, motivational and communication skills, whilst also focusing on being positive role models in sport, mentoring others, and using leadership skills in a variety of settings.
 It is a very useful qualification to hold if you plan to work with young people in the future, perhaps as a teacher, coach, social worker or health worker.